FurkanSelimKalkan/dog-emotions-frontend/README.md

 # dog-emotions frontend

-This is the frontend for the Dog Emotions AI
+This is a simple frontend for the Dog Emotions AI